jericson/jericson.github.io/_posts/2020-06-22-welcoming.md

 get you to participate.
 Stack Overflow has been hampered by its deeply held believe that everyone should be active on Stack Overflow.
 This is partially a noble ambition to be inclusive.
-It's also core to the thesis of it's Talent/Jobs business.
+It's also core to the thesis of its Talent/Jobs business.
 If you want to be LinkedIn for developers, you gotta aim to have every developer at least have an account on your site.[^4] Trouble is, the company has never demonstrated that using its service helps people find new work or